 The last step in the four-prong negligence test asks whether the claimant suffered actual damages as a result of the accident.
 There must be some proof that the claimant was harmed during the accident, and that actual costs and losses were incurred.
 Typical damages include items such as medical expenses, lost wages, repairs to a vehicle, and pain and suffering.
 All reasonable and necessary doctor and hospital fees as well as the costs of future treatment may be included in the medical expenses element of damages.
 Lost wages may include both the work that the claimant missed due to the accident in addition to wages that the claimant will not be able to earn in the future because of a disability resulting from the accident.Time Limits for Filing Suit

-The injury attorneys at Cohn & Smith can help motor vehicle collision victims in Pembroke Pines and beyond who are dealing with the financial consequences of a crash.
+The injury attorneys at Cohn & Smith can help head-on collision victims in Pembroke Pines and beyond who are dealing with the financial consequences of a crash.
 We understand that you may have medical providers to pay, as well as other mounting bills due to missed work resulting from your injuries.
 Our compassionate legal team is experienced in helping people who have been hurt, either physically or through the loss of a loved one.
-Call us at (954) 431-8100 or contact us online for a free initial consultation.
+Call us at (954) 431-8100 or contact us online for a free initial consultation with an attorney.
 We have represented many individuals in Pompano Beach, Aventura, and Weston, among other Florida cities.